angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 ### Doomsday is Now Just a Worse ANT/TES

 These are fair comments.
-It is true that cards like Past in Flames are incredibly powerful engines that in many situations are less akward and more consistent than Doomsday itself.
-Our data above including EtW results definately skews it faster so what if we take out those results and consider only the wins that use the deck's namesake card?
+It is true that cards like Past in Flames are incredibly powerful engines that in many situations are less awkward and more consistent than Doomsday itself.
+Our data above including EtW results definitely skews it faster so what if we take out those results and consider only the wins that use the deck's namesake card?
 We'll also have a look at the breakdown in how the deck actually goes about winning to work out how much the statement